Biology and Mathematics Major (B.Sc.) (76 credits)

 Program Description

-This program is built on a selection of mathematics and biology courses that recognize mathematical biology as a field of research, with three streams within biology: Ecology and Evolutionary Ecology, Molecular Evolution, and Neurosciences.
+This program is built on a selection of mathematics and biology courses that recognize mathematical biology as a field of research, with two quantitative streams: Applied Mathematics and Statistics; and three streams within biology: Ecology and Evolutionary Biology, Molecular Evolution, and Neurosciences.

 Degree Requirements — B.Sc.